patrickstowell/PHY303-Lectures-2024/_build/html/_sources/unit1/phy303-unit1-problems.md

 B/A = 92.16~\textnormal{MeV} / 12 = 7.42~\textnormal{MeV/nucleon}\\
 $$

-**Additional Clarification (04/2024)** : A key thing to remember is that the electron mass does contribute if we are working in **atomic** mass values, whilst if we have been given a **nuclear** mass value it does not.
+A key thing to remember is that the electron mass does contribute if we are working in **atomic** mass values, whilst if we have been given a **nuclear** mass value it does not.
 For heavy mass nuclei including the electrons  has a smaller effect as the number of protons relative to neutrons drop.

 Given that the mass of an electron is around $0.511~\textnormal{MeV/c}^{2}$ we can expect shifts in the total binding energy on the order of several MeV depending on the nuclei.